Top Five Nutrients that Support Your Immune System†

 • Broccoli

-Many Americans are not consuming enough Vitamin C through their diet alone (about 37%),3 making it a common nutrient gap in the US.
-If you do not consume the fruits and vegetables above, consider a Vitamin C supplements, such as Nature Made® Vitamin C with Rose Hips to help meet your daily Vitamin C nutrient needs.
+Many Americans are not consuming enough Vitamin C through their diet alone (about 46%), making it a common nutrient gap in the US.[3]
+If you do not consume the fruits and vegetables above, consider Vitamin C supplements, such as Nature Made® Vitamin C Gummies to help meet your daily Vitamin C nutrient needs.

-Vitamin D is found in only a few foods, including fatty fish, cod liver oil, egg yolks, and vitamin-D fortified milk.
-Sunlight is also a source of Vitamin D, however many people do not meet the minimum requirement of sun exposure (without sunscreen) of 5-30 minutes a day/two times a week.6 Some people have a higher risk of Vitamin D deficiency, including those with darker skin pigmentation, the elderly, obese individuals, and those living in areas with limited sunlight.7 Consequently, national surveys show that 95% of Americans are not consuming enough Vitamin D from their diet alone,3 and approximately 1/3 of the US population, including children, adolescents, adults, and the elderly, are suffering from either insufficient or deficient levels of Vitamin D.8 Your doctor can perform a simple blood test to determine your Vitamin D status.
-A Vitamin D supplement is an inexpensive, safe and effective way to help ensure you are receiving adequate amounts of this important nutrient.
-Try Nature Made® Vitamin D3 Adult Gummies.
+Vitamin D is found in only a few foods, including fatty fish, cod liver oil, egg yolks, and Vitamin-D fortified milk.
+Sunlight is also a source of Vitamin D, however many people do not meet the minimum requirement of sun exposure (without sunscreen) of 5-30 minutes a day/two times a week.[6]
+Some people have a higher risk of Vitamin D deficiency, including those with darker skin pigmentation, the elderly, obese individuals, and those living in areas with limited sunlight.
+Consequently, national surveys show that 95% of Americans are not consuming enough Vitamin D from their diet alone, and approximately 1/3 of the US population, including children, adolescents, adults, and the elderly, are Vitamin D deficient.[3,7] Your doctor can perform a simple blood test to determine your Vitamin D status.
+A Vitamin D supplement is an easy way to help ensure you are receiving adequate amounts of this important nutrient.
+Try Nature Made® Vitamin D3 Adult Gummies.†

 Learn More: Vitamin D Immune System Benefits

-When choosing immune system support supplements, consider vitamin E to help support immune cell function.
-Vitamin E is a fat soluble essential nutrient that has antioxidant properties to help ward off damage from oxidation in the body.
-Vitamin E may help neutralize damaging free radicals and help protect healthy cells.
+When choosing immune system support supplements, consider Vitamin E to help support immune cell function.
+Vitamin E is a fat-soluble essential nutrient that has antioxidant properties to help ward off damage from oxidation in the body.
+Vitamin E may help neutralize free radicals and help protect healthy cells.
 Good food sources of Vitamin E include:

 • Sunflower seeds